Felipe1990/Moon/_posts/2018-05-17-initial-post.md

 ## More interesting graphs

-Know, something that is amusing to watch and often says a lot of what a person use to talk about... wordclouds.
+Now, something that is amusing to watch and often says a lot of what a person use to talk about... wordclouds.
 For each wordcloud hashtags were allowed.
 The stopwords dictionary used to eliminate the word that carry no meaning was quanteda's.

-First, German Vargas and Ivan Duque and in a second group Sergio Fajardo, Humberto de la Calle and Gustavo Petro.
+For all candidates (except for Gustavo Petro) the most frequent word correspond to theri campaign slogans.
+Interestingly antanasmockus is a frequent word for Fajardo al also "sepuede" which reflects the general sensation of the Fajardo campaign.
+In the case of De la Calle there are more words and the most frequent is "mivotoesdelacalle" which is his campaign slogan.
+Among the five candidates, German Vargas is the only one who has not the word "educacion" (education) in his wordcloud.
+It's worth noting that while gustavo has the highest number of followers and interactions per tweets he is also the one with the lowest number of different words in his wordcloud.

 <figure class="half">
     <a href="https://raw.githubusercontent.com/Felipe1990/personalblog/master/assets/img/post_1/wordclud_IvanDuque.jpg"><img src="https://raw.githubusercontent.com/Felipe1990/personalblog/master/assets/img/post_1/wordclud_IvanDuque.jpg" width="100" height="75" align="middle"></a>